-Last week we talked about CX Design in terms of space and function.
-Today we continue our CX design journey to talk about the design of feelings.
-The new look of the JetBlue T5 lobby enabled customer experience interactions in more open air space for both customers and crewmembers.
+Last week, we talked about CX Design in terms of space and function.
+Today, we continue our CX design journey to talk about the design of emotions and feelings.
+The new look of the JetBlue T5 lobby created customer experience interactions in more open spaces for the benefit of both customers and crewmembers.

-The next part of the design drives the make or break of ROI.
-It is also the most overlooked.
-Meeting the functional needs of customers is only the base of the experience pyramid, but most brands stop there, believing that meeting those basic functional customer needs is enough to deliver great customer experience.
-In his book Harley Manning revisits the three levels of the CX pyramid – “meet needs,” “easy,” “enjoyable.”
+The next element of the design, connecting to the feelings of customers, drives that make-or-break goal, ROI.
+While designing for a customer’s feelings is critically important, it is often overlooked.
+Meeting the functional needs of customers is only the base of the experience pyramid.
+Most brands stop there.
+They believe that meeting those basic functional customer needs is enough to deliver great customer experience.
+It is not.
+In his book Outside In, Harley Manning revisits the three levels of the CX Pyramid: “meet needs,” “easy,” “enjoyable.”

 How big is the change you are introducing?
-Are you adding enough new customer experience elements that compensate for the discomfort of the ones you are removing?
+Are you adding enough new customer experience elements to compensate for the discomfort of those you are removing?

-Start with the change management.
-When we removed the podiums at the lobby, we essentially took away our crewmembers’ comfort zone – their anchor, their place to hold personal items.
+Start with change management.
+When we removed the podiums from the lobby, we essentially took away our crewmembers’ comfort zone – their anchor, their place to hold personal items.
 This change was disruptive to their daily lives.
-It was important that, as we took away tools, we also needed to give crewmembers new ones to make them feel heard and understood.
-So we designed the hospitality training – a CX soft training with standards and tips on how to interact with customers and keep the brand promises we have made.
+It was important that, as we took away tools, we also gave crewmembers new tools to make them feel heard and understood.
+So we designed a hospitality training, a CX soft training with standards and tips on how to interact with customers and keep the brand promises we made.

 With the hospitality training, JetBlue crewmembers had the cultural/brand guidelines of service delivery that perfectly complemented the new space we built.
-One of the whys informed us that the only thing a “Bag Drop” position should do is check IDs and scan boarding passes and bag tags.
-Podiums and computers were replaced with Blackberries to do just that and the transaction times at bag drop dopped in half.
+One of the 5 Whys informed us that the only thing a “Bag Drop” position should do is check IDs and scan boarding passes and bag tags.
+Podiums and computers were replaced with Blackberries to do just that, and the transaction times at Bag Drop dropped in half.
 Customers spent 30 seconds dropping their bags and continuing on their (CX) journey.
 The lines disappeared.
 The negative comments about long lines in our VOC surveys also disappeared.
 We had a drop of 65% of any mention of “long queues”.

 Does your corporate culture support the internal disruption you are creating?